Quizmania: Studio set

-The Quizmania studio reflects the show's main colour theme, bright pink with elements of blue.
+The Quizmania studio reflected the show's main colour theme, bright pink with elements of blue.

-In the main section of the studio is a very large door, that is set in a low-angled pink wall.
-This door is normally where the presenters enter the show from at the start, and when another presenter arrives to take over.
+In the main section of the studio was a large door, which was set in a low-angled pink wall.
+This door was where the presenters enter the show from at the start, and sometimes when another presenter arrives to take over.

-From the viewer's perspective, to the left of the studio is a bar section, with various odds and ends on it.
-Going further to the right is a large noticeboard-like wall, which has a large gold frame (nicknamed "Quizframia") where viewer submitted photographs are pinned up.
-Also in the left section is a flat screen TV, where the animated Quizmania logo is displayed for most of the show.
-When special events happen in the show (e.g. Double money, speed round) large text is normally displayed on the screen.
-The screen is also used to display video clips as part of some games.
+From the viewer's perspective, to the left of the studio was a bar section, with various odds and ends on it.
+Going further to the right was a large noticeboard-like wall, which had a large gold frame (nicknamed "Quizframia") where viewer submitted photographs were pinned up.
+Also in the left section was a flat screen TV, where an animated Quizmania logo was displayed for most of the show.
+When special events happened on the show (e.g. Double money, speed round), large text was displayed on the screen.
+The screen was also used to display video clips as part of some games.

-To the right of the main section, is another main bar section with a flat-screen television in the background, which displays the same picture as the other TV.
-The bar has traditionally had a gumball machine on it, and a large selection of random props and items that viewers have sent in.
-It also has two picture frames, for the "King and Queen of Quizmania".
-The bar also has some things underneath it that the presenters often get out, but the actual back of the bar has never been seen by viewers.
-Going further right, there is a 'podium of love' (a nickname started by Debbie) that the presenter will normally 'mount' when a speed rounds happens.
-The podium has a backdrop of large white bulb lights on a black background, and the lights are often flashing.
+To the right of the main section was another main bar section with a flat screen TV in the background, which displayed the same picture as the other TV.
+The bar had a gumball machine on it, and a large selection of random props and items that viewers sent in.
+It also had two picture frames, for the "King and Queen of Quizmania".
+The bar also had some things underneath it that the presenters often got out, but the actual back of the bar was never seen by viewers.
+Going further right, there was a 'podium of love' (a nickname started by Debbie) that the presenter would 'mount' when a speed round happened.
+The podium had a backdrop of large white bulb lights on a black background, and the lights were often flashing.

 On 31 July 2006, the studio was redesigned into a summer theme.
-Items like the large door were painted yellow, the left side of the studio was turned into a seaside-like setting, complete with deckchair, bucket and spade, some artificial palm trees, and a barbecue.
-Meanwhile, the right side has also be changed, with the bar given a different colour, and the frame around the TV painted yellow.
-The podium/speed round area of the studio has received new blue and red lights and newly painted podium.
+The large door was painted yellow.
+The left side of the studio was turned into a seaside-like setting, complete with deckchair, bucket and spade, some artificial palm trees, and a barbecue.
+Meanwhile, the right side was also changed, with the bar given a different colour, and the frame around the TV painted yellow.
+The podium / speed round area of the studio received new blue and red lights and the podium received a new paint job.
 Additionally, a large jukebox was placed at the back of the main studio area.

 In December 2006, the set was changed again into a snowy, Alpine Lodge theme which was the last theme for Quizmanias run on ITV Play.

 A smaller version of the original studio was built for the online series with the technical gallery regularly appearing in-vision.